abhishekbudruk007/Docker-Commands/README.md

 Open a new file named ``Dockerfile``  in any Editor.
 Paste the content given below:
 ```
-# Download base image ubuntu 18.04
+# Download base image ubuntu 18.04 ( This will download image from DockerHub is there is no image available in local machine)
 FROM ubuntu:18.04

-# Most important of all give this your own name
+# You can give your name here
-MAINTAINER AbhishekBudruk
+MAINTAINER abhishekbudruk

 # This will give you all the latest updates and required packages to start
 RUN apt-get update \